Jagerfield/Mobile-Contacts-Library/README.md

 ```

 ## How to use?
-There are two ways to implement this library:
+There are two ways to implement this library, the first method is to directly implement it on the main-thread.
-A- Direct implementation on th emain thread.
 The library is fast and I didn't ntice any delays.
   1. After instaling the library, declare and instantiate an object of type "ImportContacts" class with "context" as an argument.
   2. Call the getContacts() method to get all the contacts.